 Notes

-- If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.
+- If your gluten free flour blend doesn’t contain a binder, add 1 teaspoon of Xanthan Gum.

-- This pizza will keep up to 3 days in an air-tight container.
+- This pizza will keep up to 3 days in an airtight container.

 - If you want to make this pizza dairy-free, omit the parmesan cheese and use a dairy-free cheese.

-- Yeast - double check the brand you use is gluten free.
-Red Star Platinum is NOT gluten free!
+- Yeast – double-check that the brand you use is gluten-free.
+Red Star Platinum is not gluten-free.

 Topping ideas: